 Furthermore, the most excellent method for teaching a goat to conquer its fear of water is exposing it to water at its early stages.
 Young goats are so curious that getting in the water won’t be a big worry for them.

 They will begin to adore it once they go in and realize they can swim.
 After then, things start to feel more at ease.
-Because goats prefer to stay dry, don’t expect your goat to jump into the water, as they can come up with many clever strategies to avoid the water.
+Because goats prefer to stay dry, don’t expect your goat to jump into the water, as they can devise many clever strategies to avoid the water.

 Always bear in mind that you have to make sure the goats are safe.
 You should have a rope wrapped around the newborn goat before you expose it to the water so you can pull it out in case of emergency.
 Also, don’t expect your goat to swim on the first try.